Cancel Lemonade Insurance fast and simple

 In this day and age, it is hard to find the time to get these mundane chores, like canceling memberships, done quickly.
 We know that, and that is why we are offering our assistance.
 Let us do work for you.

 You can cancel your Lemonade Insurance policy in a heartbeat with DoNotPay, follow these simple steps:

-- Access DoNotPay either through a web browser or by downloading the iOS app
+- Access DoNotPay either through a

 - Select Find Hidden Money